Latest deals from trusted retailers

 Spanish manufacturer Jané is known for its safety and innovation, two elements that go hand in hand when looking to buy a car seat.
 Jané takes safety seriously — it built its own crash test research centre in 2003 and claims to go beyond the requirements of European safety testing on child car seats, something that’s very reassuring to parents.

-The Jané Gravity is the newest i-Size car seat from the nursery brand that’s been around since 1932 when it started producing folding strollers.
+The Jané Ikonic is the newest i-Size car seat from the nursery brand that’s been around since 1932 when it started producing folding strollers.

 As my other half Sharps has just passed his driving test (I still can’t drive) safety is of paramount importance to us when it comes to getting in a car with our two little ones Ellis, 2 years, and his baby brother Theo, 9 months.
 So with Jané’s emphasis on making sure children are secure this car seat sounded perfect for us.

-The Jané Gravity is sold overwhelmingly on the fact it’s has been designed to conform to the new car seat regulation ECE R129 (i-Size) – tell us about that.
+The Jané Ikonic is sold overwhelmingly on the fact it’s has been designed to conform to the new car seat regulation ECE R129 (i-Size) – tell us about that.

 The new European car seat regulation, i-Size, (part of the ECE R129 safety standard) means that children have to travel rear-facing until they’re 15 months as it’s deemed safer in a crash.

-The Jané Gravity can be used rear-facing until 4 years, and rearward facing seats can be five times safer than forward facing seats in a frontal collision.
+The Jané Ikonic can be used rear-facing until 4 years, and rearward facing seats can be five times safer than forward facing seats in a frontal collision.

 But for i-Size, your car and car seat needs to have ISOFIX, which reduces the risk of car seats being fitted incorrectly.